Seven and the Ragged Tiger: Legacy

-Seven and the Ragged Tiger was Duran Duran's final studio album with the original five-piece lineup until 2004's Astronaut.
-After recording "The Wild Boys", the band members mostly collaborated on different projects from 1984 to 1985: Andy and John formed the supergroup the Power Station with singer Robert Palmer and former Chic drummer Tony Thompson, while Le Bon, Rhodes and Roger recorded a studio album, So Red the Rose (1985), as Arcadia.
+Seven and the Ragged Tiger was Duran Duran's final studio album with the original five-piece line-up until 2004's Astronaut.
+After recording "The Wild Boys", the band members mostly collaborated on different projects from 1984 to 1985: Andy Taylor and John Taylor formed the supergroup the Power Station with the singer Robert Palmer and Chic's former drummer Tony Thompson, while Le Bon, Rhodes and Roger recorded a studio album, So Red the Rose (1985), as Arcadia.
 Duran Duran briefly regrouped to record the title song of the James Bond film A View to a Kill (1985) before Andy and Roger departed the band shortly before the recording of their Rodgers-produced fourth studio album Notorious (1986).

 In later decades, Seven and the Ragged Tiger continues to receive mixed reactions.
-In a retrospective review, DeGagne found Seven fails to match the "unrestrained pop/rock ebullience" of Rio with weaker songwriting, as well as favouring synthesisers over Andy's guitar stylings, but still displays strong singles and enough musicality to equal a "bright, energetic and effectual" record.
+In a retrospective review, DeGagne found Seven fails to match the "unrestrained pop/rock ebullience" of Rio with weaker songwriting, as well as favouring synthesisers over Andy Taylor's guitar stylings, but still displays strong singles and enough musicality to equal a "bright, energetic and effectual" record.
 Writing for The Daily Telegraph, Thomas H. Green described Seven as "opulently produced", with "their new romantic origins blooming into lush decadent pop".
 Chris Gerard found the album more uneven in Metro Weekly but argued Seven predicted the musical direction of both So Red the Rose and Notorious.
 Writing in 2009, Pitchfork's Tom Ewing referred to Seven as a disappointment compared to Rio.

 In his biography of the band, Malins contends that the album's primary flaw is a "lack of punch and power", and its "frenzied, chaotic bluster" lacks the effectiveness of Rio.
 In his book Please Please Tell Me Now, Davis opines that good lyrics were "hard-earned" as Le Bon's "beatnik muse" had vanished.
-The band as a whole were not satisfied with the album musically.
-John, in particular, felt Seven was anticlimactic after Rio, writing in his memoir: "Seven and the Ragged Tiger is a beautifully textured record, but it didn't hit you viscerally in the way the earlier albums had."
+In his memoir, John Taylor stated the whole band were not satisfied with the album musically.
+The bassist felt Seven was anticlimactic after Rio, writing: "Seven and the Ragged Tiger is a beautifully textured record, but it didn't hit you viscerally in the way the earlier albums had."

-EMI re-released Seven and the Ragged Tiger in 2010 in two configurations: a two-disc digipak and a three-disc box set, boasting two CDs and one DVD, which included the first official release of the As the Lights Go Down video.
+EMI re-released Seven and the Ragged Tiger in 2010 in two configurations: a two-disc digipak and a three-disc box set, featuring two CDs and one DVD, which included the first official release of the As the Lights Go Down video.
 Like the reissue of their debut released the same year, the remastering had a negative reaction from fans as a victim of the loudness war.
-Andy, who had left the band by that point, criticised the remaster, saying that it "sounds like it was done down the pub" and condemned EMI for promoting the demos as bonus tracks: "They should be gifting them to fans after 30 years of support...shame on all involved".
-EMI refused to recall the reissue because complaints about its sound quality were "by far in the minority".
+Andy Taylor, who had left the band by that point, criticised the remaster, saying that it "sounds like it was done down the pub" and condemned EMI for promoting the demos as bonus tracks: "They should be gifting them to fans after 30 years of support...shame on all involved".
+EMI refused to recall the reissue because complaints about its sound quality were, according to the label, "by far in the minority".